Kubernetes - How Finout Calculates K8s Costs

 The CPU/Memory pricing of the old ratio is calculated using the following formulas:

 1. Hourly Pod Price - This refers to the cost of the pod per hour, which is the total price without distinguishing between memory and CPU usage.
-It is derived directly from the bill and represents the node price, or the cost of the underlying infrastructure.
-The following formulas are used for calculating the cost of CPU and memory within the node are used to derive this ratio.
+The following formulas are used for calculating the cost of CPU and memory within the node, which are used to derive this ratio.

-2. CPU Calculation - The data is used to determine how much of the node was allocated to CPU.
+2. Hourly Pod CPU Allocation- Hourly pod CPU allocation is used to determine how much of the node’s CPU was allocated.
+Its based on the greater value of the average hourly CPU usage or the average hourly CPU request.
 See the full explanation about parsing the metrics per pod in step 2.

 Finout offers an 88% CPU and 12% memory ratio for more precise cost allocation, reflecting real-world usage where CPU is usually more expensive than memory.

-The CPU/Memory pricing of the refined ratio is calculated using the following formulas:
+The pod's CPU/Memory hourly pricing using the refined ratio is calculated using the following formulas:

 • Instance Price Per Hour = the hourly price of the node.
-See the Hourly pod price explanation in the Old Ratio.
+This data is taken from step 3.

-• CPU Count = number of cores within the pod
+• CPU Count = number of cores within the node

 • CPU Ratio = 88% by default

-• RAM (GB) = the number of GBs within the pod
+• RAM (GiB) = the number of GiBs within the node

 • Memory Ratio = 12% by default